-Undoubtedly, coconut seems indispensable for us because we put it in every soap , body butters, and balms.
+Undoubtedly, coconut seems indispensable to us because we put it in every soap, body butter, and balm.
 When used for soapmaking, Its ability to produce abundant creamy lather is amazing even in cold seawater.
 Besides, It contributes to a hard bar of soap that lasts long and has powerful cleansing properties.
-In fact, the ability of coconut oil to act as a solvent and to clean well can actually make it too powerful, therefore it rarely features as more than 50% of the total oils in a soap.
-For us, that percentage is about 20 because we love the bubbles and the long lasting bars, but we do not want our skin to be cleaned so well that it becomes dry.
-Refined coconut oil makes snow white soap bars, but for cooking, or for balms and lotions, we prefer the cold pressed, translucent and highly aromatic version.
+The ability of coconut oil to act as a solvent and to clean well can make it too powerful, therefore it rarely features as more than 50% of the total oils in a bar of soap.
+For us, that percentage is about 20 because we love the bubbles and the long-lasting bars, but we do not want our skin to be cleaned so well that it becomes dry.
+Refined coconut oil makes snow-white soap bars, but for cooking, or balms and lotions, we prefer the cold-pressed, translucent, and highly aromatic version.

 Featured in Mint Lip Balm, Blood Orange Lip Balm, Cocoa Lip Balm, Soothe Balm, Repair Balm, Rejuvenate Balm, Breathe balm, Flourish Body Butter, Sense Body Butter, Nourish Body Butter, Soothe balm, Ylang-Ylang and Patchouli Deodorant, Vetiver and Lemongrass Deodorant, Baby Bath Shampoo Bar, Brownie Shampoo Bar, Chill Out Shampoo Bar, Refresh Shampoo Bar, Bee Happy Soap Bar, Carbon Star Soap Bar, Fjell Soap Bar, and Sweet Earth Soap Bar